Savitsky Art Museum, Nukus

 Collection, stored in the Savitsky Museum, admired ambassadors, both former and present, of many leading world powers - Britain, France, Germany, Japan, as well as advisers and Cultural Attache of these countries, representatives of UNESCO, the United States.

-Due to new museum building construction, mainly the local Karakalpakstan ethnic exhibits are displayed.
-The Russian and Uzbek avant-garde exhibition is expected in May 2017, as the new building is launched.
+The Russian and Uzbek avant-garde exhibition is expected in May 2017 as the new building is launched.
+At the moment, local Karakalpakstan ethnic exhibits are displayed.